 In addition to birth weight, infants born to Black mothers are also more likely to have abnormal conditions (e.g., seizures, infection, needing ventilation, admission to the NICU) and congenital anomalies (e.g., Down's Syndrome, cleft palate, chromosomal disorder, spina bifida, heart diesase).
-Seventeen percent of babies born to Black mothers have abnormal conditions.
-This is 5 and 3 percent higher than White and AMLON mothers, respectively.
-Congenital anomalies are more rare but the inequity is even starker.
+Abnormal conditions are rare.
 Out of every 10,000 babies born to Black mothers, only 64 have abnormal conditions.
-This is over twice the rate for babies born to White mothers (28 in every 10,000) and over 1.5 times the rate for babies born to AMLON mothers (39 in every 10,000).
+Yet, this is over twice the rate for babies born to White mothers (28 in every 10,000) and over 1.5 times the rate for babies born to AMLON mothers (39 in every 10,000).
+Congenital anomalies are more common, affecting 17 percent of babies born to Black mothers-which is 5 and 3 percent higher than White and AMLON mothers, respectively.